JEE Exam

 - The candidate has 3 year diploma are also eligible

-The candidates who have start their JEE preparation are need to know about their JEE 2025 exam date.
-Here are the session-wise JEE 2025 date given below
+The candidates who have started their JEE preparation need to know about their JEE 2026 exam date.
+Here are the session-wise JEE 2026 date given below

 Events/Session |